Welcome to Sri Balaji Society, Pune

 (iii) Finance Specialization

-(dd) The SBS batch will be constituted in the first semester itself.
+(d) The Sri Balaji Society, Pune batch will be constituted in the first semester itself.

 (c) Post Graduate Diploma in Personnel Management & Human Resource Development (PGDM – PM & HRD)